 Statement of Need: Jefferson County, Alabama provides many basic services to the members of its Community Development Consortium.
-One of the greatest problems is the lack of the absentee landlord to take responsibility for its slum owned structures and over grown real estate.
+One of the greatest problems is the absentee landlord's lack of responsibility for its slum owned structures and over grown real estate.